tpdi/posa2014w5a4test/README.md

 \2.
 Link to a copy of the android.jar in your Android by editing the .classpath file in the same directory as this read.me.
 Please note that the android.jar must come AFTER the junit classpath entry.
-If your Andorid sdk setup is the same as mine, you won't need to edit this.
+If your Android sdk setup is the same as mine, you won't need to edit this.

-Unfortunately, I can't find a good, portable way to reference android.jar; adding the android Classpath Container doesn't work, because javanature projects apparently don't read the android project.proerities file to find the android version.
+Unfortunately, I can't find a good, portable way to reference android.jar; adding the android Classpath Container doesn't work, because javanature projects apparently don't read the android project.properties file to find the android version.

 \3.
 Reference your W5-A4-Android project in the .classpath file.